dishant-08/snakesAndLadders/README.md

-# Tic Tac Toe in JavaScript
+# Snake and Ladders in JavaScript

 ## Sequence Of Game
 1. Start the Game